gramener/gramex/gramex/apps/guide/scheduler/README.md

   function.
 The function will be called as `function(*args, **kwargs)`.
 These are optional -- the function will by default be called as `function()`.
 - `startup`: set this to true to run the function once at startup.
+  Set this to `'*'` to run the function every time the config changes.
 - `thread`: set this to true to run in a separate thread (if available.)

 ## Schedule timing